idaholab/virtual_test_bed/doc/content/htgr/3D_MHTGR/3D_mhtgr_mesh.md

 ## Assembly to Remove

-The last step of generating the core mesh is to create an assembly with a unique block ID which can be removed from the mesh later; this ensures that the final core is not required to have a perfect hexagonal pattern, and can have one assembly removed in each corner.
+The last step of generating the core mesh is to create an assembly with a unique block ID that can be removed from the mesh later; this ensures that the final core is not required to have a perfect hexagonal pattern and can have one assembly removed in each corner.

 !listing htgr/3D_mhtgr/3D_mhtgr_final.i block=Mesh/assembly_to_remove